springernature/sushi/readme.md

 ### Parameters

-For the TR Standard Views; the only parameters are `customer_id`, `begin_date`, `end_date`, `platform`.
+For the TR Standard Views; the only parameters are `customer_id`, `api_key`, `begin_date`, `end_date`, `platform`.

+In order to retrieve data for your organisation you need to know the Springer Nature Business Partner ID of the organisation, and set the `customer_id` parameter accordingly (instead of 'BPID' in the examples below).
+You can get your Springer Nature Business Partner ID by reaching [customer service](https://support.springernature.com/en/support/tickets/new).

+    Parameter: customer_id
+    Value: yourBPID

+The `api_key` is the same for everyone and is also mandatory.

+    Parameter: api_key
+    Value: C1UrvZ1891CwS2iUcPQizrCv25La2r3J

+The `begin_date` and `end_date` are also mandatory and should follow the YYYY-MM format.
+Please note that data is currently available from September 2019 onwards.

+    Parameter: begin_date
+    Value: 2020-01

+    Parameter: end_date
+    Value: 2020-12

 `platform` is an optional paramter.
 Is the name of the Platform the usage is being requested for.
 If omitted, you would get usages for both our platforms (springerlink & nature.com).
-Here are the possible values for the `platform` parameter:

-    nature.com
+    Parameter: platform
-    SpringerLink
+    Value: nature.com, SpringerLink

 For TR (title master report); there are more options for parameters in addition to the above listed ones.
 Please refer to the [official swagger document.](https://app.swaggerhub.com/apis-docs/COUNTER/counter-sushi_5_0_api/1.0.0#/default/getReportsTR)